Acura ARX-06: 2024

 WTR/Andretti's No. 40 ARX-06 at the 2024 12 Hours of Sebring.

 With Meyer Shank Racing's exit, Wayne Taylor Racing took over management of both cars, retaining Filipe Albuquerque and Ricky Taylor to drive the #10 car, and taking on Jordan Taylor and Louis Delétraz to race in the new #40 car.

 Acura would fall behind on pace from the front as Porsche and Cadillac regularly fought in the top 5 and BMW would be in the mix.
 Wayne Taylor Racing would earn their first victory with the ARX-06 in the 2024 12 Hours of Sebring, as Delétraz completed a late-race pass for the lead on Porsche's Felipe Nasr and holding off Cadillac's Sébastien Bourdais to take home the win and the fastest lap alongside Jordan Taylor and Colton Herta, the latter joining the team for Sebring.
 The #10 crew would earn the team's second victory at the 2024 Chevrolet Detroit Sports Car Classic, with Albuquerque taking advantage of a late drive-through penalty from Porsche's Nick Tandy.
 Wayne Taylor Racing would score a total of four podiums and two race wins with the ARX-06, and would finish 5th and 6th in the Drivers' Standings.
 Acura would once again finish 3rd in the Manufacturers' Standings.

 2025

 For 2025, Wayne Taylor Racing would confirm a move to Cadillac, replacing Chip Ganassi Racing, and Meyer Shank Racing would return to the programme, confirming to a two-car lineup for the season, with one of the entries managed by Honda Racing Corporation USA.
 Blomqvist and Braun were retained for the full season to drive the returning #60 car, and Nick Yelloly and Renger van der Zande would join from BMW and Cadillac respectively to form the full season lineup for the new #93 car.
 IndyCar champions Álex Palou and Scott Dixon would join the team for the Michelin Endurance Cup rounds.

 Racing results

 Complete IMSA SportsCar Championship results

 (key) Races in bold indicates pole position.
 Races in italics indicates fastest lap.
+Year with * indicates in progress.